Numismatic News and NumisMaster Visit China!

 After the market, it was a hunt for a mobile coin exchange truck.
 Read more about the coin cart in Starck’s column “Starck Reality” in the December 2025 issue of World Coin News.

 The next day, accompanied by JEAN’s founder and editor, Michael Chou, as well as two representatives from China Great Wall Coins Investments Ltd., the group drove to Shenzhen in mainland China.
-There, they were treated to an exclusive tour of the Shenzhen Guobao Mint that creates the silver Dragon coins.
+There, they were treated to an exclusive tour of the Shenzhen Guobao Mint, which produces the silver Dragon coins.
 The Mint also produces the gold and silver Panda coins that many world coin collectors are familiar with.

 The group was impressed to see each of those dragon coins come off the press and get hand-inspected by an employee for quality.
 A mintage of two million coins isn’t small, especially when each coin is inspected.